hoangminh1109/ecovacs_cn/README.md

 ## 🛠️ Usage

-Once installed, buttons and sensors will be created under your robot's name.
-They can be used to on dashboard, automation, scripts as you like.
+Once installed, control buttons and status sensors will be created under your robot's name.
+They can be used in dashboards, automations, scripts as you like.

+## 🔍 Testing

+This custom integration has been tested on:
+- Ecovacs Deebot T5 Neo (DX55) domestic version (the only one I have 😆)

+Any user is welcome to test on yours, and create an issue if you find any problem.

 ## 📖 Refererence

 - [Ecovacs Open Platform](https://open.ecovacs.cn)
 - [ecovacs-mcp](https://github.com/ecovacs-ai/ecovacs-mcp)

 ## ⚠️ Disclaimer
-This is a custom integration and is not affiliated with or endorsed by Imou.
+This is a custom integration and is not affiliated with or endorsed by Ecovacs.
 Use at your own risk.